poseidon/matchbox/examples/README.md

     kubectl --kubeconfig=examples/kubecfg-rkt get pods --all-namespaces

-On my laptop, it takes about 1 minute from boot until the Kubernetes API comes up.
-Then it takes another 1-2 minutes for all components including DNS to be pulled and started.
+On my laptop, VMs download and network boot CoreOS in the first 45 seconds, the Kubernetes API becomes available after about 150 seconds, and add-on pods are scheduled by 180 seconds.
+On physical hosts and networks, OS and container image download times are a bit longer.

+## Tectonic

+Now sign up for [Tectonic Starter](https://tectonic.com/starter/) and deploy the [Tectonic Console](https://tectonic.com/enterprise/docs/latest/deployer/tectonic_console.html) with a few `kubectl` commands!